property transfer tax and exemptions bc canada infographic

 • Canadian citizen or Permanent Resident

-• Lived in BC for 12 consecutive months before the property registered.
+• Lived in BC for 12 consecutive months before the property was registered.
 Alternatively, filed at least two income tax returns as a BC resident in the last years

 • Never owned an interest in a principal residence anywhere in the world at any time

-• Never received a first time home buyers’ exemption or refund
+• Never received a first-time home buyer’s exemption or refund

 • The property must be located in British Columbia